A person dealing with reactive abuse in her relationship crosses her arms as she looks at her partner.

 If you’re not ready to talk about the abuse, you can still prioritize spending time with people who treat you with respect.
 Abuse can be isolating, so staying in touch with friends and family is essential for emotional support.

 Suffering from abuse can take a toll on your mental health and self-esteem.
-When someone you care about doesn’t show you respect, it can make you feel unworthy or unlovable.
-In order to help you process the pain and regain your sense of self, find ways to prioritize your emotions.
+Find ways to prioritize your emotions to help you process the pain and regain your sense of self.
 For example, try grounding techniques like meditation, deep breathing, or journaling.
+These strategies can also be explored in therapy.

 How Charlie Health can help